Train Once, Use Flexibly: A Modular Framework for Multi-Aspect Neural News Recommendation: Experimental Setup

-\rparagraph{Implementation and Optimization Details.} We use RoBERTa Base \cite{liu2019roberta} (a monolingual English PLM) and NB-BERT Base \cite{kummervold2021operationalizing,nielsen2023scandeval} (a monolingual Norwegian PLM) in experiments on MIND and Adressa, respectively.
-In both cases, our training fine-tunes only the last four layers of the PLM.\footnote{In preliminary results, we did not see significant differences between full fine-tuning of all layers and fine-tuning only the last four layers.
-In the interest of computational efficiency, we thus froze the first eight layers of the transformer.} We report the number of parameters for each model and dataset in Table \ref{tab:model_parameters}.\footnote{For LSTUR, with its user embedding matrix, the number of parameters depends on the training data size.} We use 100-dimensional TransE embeddings \cite{bordes2013translating} pretrained on Wikidata as input to the entity encoder in NE.
-We set the maximum history length to 50 and set all other model-specific hyperparameters for baselines to optimal values reported in the respective papers.
-We train all models with mixed precision, and optimize with the Adam algorithm \cite{kingma2014adam}, with the learning rate set to 1e-5 on MIND and 1e-6 on Adressa.\footnote{For the sentiment\,\texttt{A-Module}: learning rate = 1e-6 for both datasets.} In \texttt{A-Module} training, we sample 20 instances per class,\footnote{For $M$ class instances, we obtain $\frac{M^2-M}{2}$ positive pairs for that class for SCL.
-Preliminary experiments with larger $M$ did not yield improvements; we thus kept $M=20$ to reduce the computational footprint of our experiments.} whereas in the \texttt{CR-Module} training we sample four negatives per positive example.
-We search for the optimal \texttt{SCL} temperature $\tau$ using the validation portions of the two dataset variants, sweeping the intervals $[0.1, 0.4]$ with a step of 0.02 for the \texttt{CR-Module}, and $[0.1, 0.9]$ with a step of 0.05 for the \texttt{A-Module}, respectively.
-For fair comparison, we train all the baseline NNRs under the same training budget as for the \texttt{CR-Module} in \manner{}: for 5 epochs on MIND and 20 epochs on Adressa, with a batch size of 8.
-We train each \texttt{A-Module} for 100 epochs, with the batch size of 60 (3 classes) for sentiment and 360 for topics (18 topics).
-We run each experiment five times with different random seeds and report averages and standard deviations for all metrics.
-We trained each model on one NVIDIA Tesla\,A100\,GPU (40GB memory).\footnote{Our implementation is publicly available at \url{https://github.com/andreeaiana/manner}}
+\textbf{Training Details.} We use RoBERTa Base \cite{liu2019roberta} and NB-BERT Base \cite{kummervold2021operationalizing,nielsen2023scandeval} in experiments on MIND and Adressa, respectively.
+We set the maximum history length to 50.
+We tune the main hyperparameters of all NNRs.
+We train all models with mixed precision, the Adam optimizer \cite{kingma2014adam}, the learning rate of 1e-5 on MIND, 1e-6 on Adressa, and 1e-6 for the sentiment\,\texttt{A-Module} on both datasets.
+In \texttt{A-Module} training, we sample 20 instances per class,\footnote{For $M$ class instances, we obtain $\frac{M^2-M}{2}$ positive pairs for that class for SCL. } while in \texttt{CR-Module} training we sample four negatives per positive example.
+We find the optimal temperature of 0.36 on MIND, and 0.14 on Adressa, for the \texttt{CR-Module}, and of 0.9 for all \texttt{A-Modules} on both datasets.
+We train all baselines and the \texttt{CR-Module} for 5 epochs on MIND and 20 epochs on Adressa, with a batch size of 8.
+We train each \texttt{A-Module} for 100 epochs, with the batch size of 60 for sentiment and 360 for topics.
+We repeat runs five times with different seeds and report averages and standard deviations for all metrics.
+We refer to Appendices \ref{sec:appendix_model_parameters} - \ref{sec:appendix_hyperparameters} for further details about model sizes and hyperparameters.